 Once you’ve entered your payment information, you’ll be taken to your Bluehost control panel (cPanel).
 It should look something like this:

-Agree to the terms and conditions, and click ‘complete’.
+Agree to the terms and conditions, and click ‘install now’.

 Step 4: Install a theme